The French Hospital Fundraising Policy

 Financial information that is collected is held securely and deleted on an ongoing basis, in accordance with the Charity’s records retention policy.
 Credit card details are not stored.

-Data held regarding Donors, Friends of The French Hospital, and other supporters will be retained until notification of death, or a request is made to delete the data.
+Data held regarding Donors, Friends of The French Hospital, and other supporters will be retained for 7 years after notification of death, or a request is made to delete the data.

 Data held regarding potential donors will be destroyed when it becomes clear that they are not to be approached, or 7 years after they have been identified as a prospect, whichever is sooner.